 Time Frame for Completion (Quantitative Measures of Academic Progress):

-Maximum Timeframe: The normal timeframe for completion of required coursework for the D.O. degree is four academic years.
-Students are expected to make progress towards their degree during each term and must complete their degree within 150% of the published program length (six years).
-If at any point in time it is determined that a student cannot complete their program of study within six years, the student will become ineligible for aid and will need to submit an appeal.
+Maximum Timeframe: Students must complete their degree within a maximum number of attempted credits not to exceed 150% of the published program length.
+If at any point in time it is determined that a student cannot complete their program of study within 150% of the program length, the student will become ineligible for aid and will need to submit an appeal.